 The "flyers" run from trouble, unable to deal with it with a child's limited resources.
 The "freezers" run too, but into themselves as they shut down and close off from the confusion and angst they feel.The "fawners" tend to seek love and belonging by people pleasing.
 None of these youngsters gets the opportunity to be themselves, tell their truth, and feel the care and comfort they really need.

 These troubled kids are usually mistaken as the source of the problem rather than a symptom.
 No surprise Jack Kornfield, an eminent psychologist says he has never seen a youngster with a drug problem that came from a healthy family.
 The point here is that if you feel like you were one of these kids growing up, you have that inner child in you now longing for resolution and rest.

-It is hard to communicate just how crucial this connection with our inner child is. perhaps a telling sign is that a large and powerful part of the twelve step brotherhood is Adult Children of Alcoholics and Dysfunctional Families (ACA).
-Many find this meeting and path to expose and heal the core issues of addictions and issues they were unable to in other twelve step programs, support groups, counseling, and therapy alone.
+It is hard to communicate just how crucial this connection with our inner child is.
+Perhaps a telling sign is that a large and powerful part of the twelve step fellowship is Adult Children of Alcoholics and Dysfunctional Families (ACA).
+Many choose this meeting and path to uncover and heal the core family of origin dynamics issues they were unable to in other twelve step programs, support groups, counseling, or therapy.

 Understanding and utilizing the impact and effect of the inner child is a life changer for many.
-The books do a great job but we also like to give a taste of how much this means to us personally, so for our founding fathers inner child story please click here
+The books do a great job but we also like to give a taste of how much this means to us personally, so for our founding fathers inner child's story please click here.

 In closing we wish to say how much we love and cherish our inner kids, and hope to impress on others the incredible peace and healing available through our naturally sensitive, eager, and loving inner kids.
 You may find as we have that life is so much more rich and fulfilling when we let our child lead.
 Good luck and good love!